-Rev 21, 7/17/24 - Nick Bonniere, Joe Somers, Ed Walker & John Murtari (john@murtari.org)
+Rev 23, 3/14/25 (w/Condor 3 Notes) - Nick Bonniere, Joe Somers, Ed Walker, John Murtari john@murtari.org

 A step-by-step tutorial on how to create both 3D photo-realistic scenery for use in Condor 2.
-CREDITS: Many thanks to Mr. Luis Briones (a member of a Flying Club in Argentina), and special thanks to Mr. Nick Bonniere, a long-time Condor scenery pro who created a Condor 2 scenery for Lake Placid.

-Nick developed the Condor_tiles program and a lot of the notes/descriptions used in the tutorial.
+CREDITS: Many thanks to Mr. Luis Briones (a member of a Flying Club in Argentina), and special thanks to Mr. Nick Bonniere, a long-time Condor scenery pro who created a Condor 2 scenery pro who developed the Condor\tiles program and a lot of the notes/descriptions used in the tutorial.

-Updates and revisions to this document are welcome.
-Just send to the author and you'll be included in the Credits above.
+Updates are welcome.
+Send to the author to be included in the Credits above.
 Copyright (c) 2024 John Murtari.
-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "GNUFree Documentation License".
+Permission is granted to copy, distribute and/or modify this doc under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+The license is included in the section entitled "GNUFree Documentation License".